Deep Conversations with a Three Year Old

 But over the next while, as I continued to correspond with various Floridian agents, I really began to wonder.

 -Several agents couldn’t comprehend how I could possibly sign a lease without being there in person.
-(Ummmm, I could use a pen on a reeeeally long pole?)
+(Ummmm, I could use a pen on a reeeeally long pole, since faxes and emails are for some reason unfamiliar to you?)

 -One agent, knowing I was living in Utah, called me at 5:30 AM, as she was unaware of a time difference.
 (Making it worse, it was on a morning following an unusually late night, and I was really hoping to sleep in.)

 -When we were trying to apply for an apartment we liked, the agent emailed me asking for proof of income/employment.
-I replied and explained that although neither Salvador or I would have a job when we got there, that we would have plenty of money available for paying rent with a monthly scholarship/stipend Salvador was getting and student loans.
+I replied and explained that although neither DH or I would have a job when we got there, that we would have plenty of money available for paying rent with a monthly scholarship/stipend DH was getting and student loans.
 The agent replied:

 “Without a job, it will be difficult for you to be approved.
 How do you expect your landlord to pay the mortgage, if you don’t have income to pay for the rent?”
 (You mean the landlord won’t let us live there for free?
-Also, it’s good to know that the money that comes from scholarships or loans isn’t actual money.
-Although this is news to me and probably the rest of planet Earth.)
+Also, it’s good to know that the money that comes from scholarships or loans isn’t actual spendable money.)

-“Hi Meisha, I received your application, yesterday.
+“Hi Michelle, I received your application yesterday.
 Everything looks good, except that you forgot to fill in the make and model of your Honda Civic.
 So if you could call me back ASAP with the make and model of your Honda Civic, that would be great.
 Thanks!”
 (Oh, oops, did I forget that?
 It’s a Honda Civic Cadillac Escalade.
 Hope that helps!)

 The sign that greets people entering the state.